Our Leadership

 Zolinka McCauley - Treasurer

-A lead Program Analyst for a large government agency, Zolinka has more than 20 years of experience in financial services and the government sector.
+A lead program analyst for a large government agency, Zolinka has more than 20 years of experience in financial services and the government sector.
 She has worked as a project manager supporting various initiatives, including the rollout of product and services, training, technology, and facility and infrastructure projects and has been responsible for the management of large-scale project budgets.
 Passionate about serving in the community, she has been with AARCH Society since 2020, serving in the role of Treasurer and Chair of the Finance Committee.
 Zolinka holds an MBA from Baruch College and a bachelor’s degree in finance from Binghamton University.

 AARCH Society Board of Directors